kurtosis-tech/kurtosis/docs/docs/cli-reference/index.md

 sidebar_position: 1
 ---

-The Kurtosis CLI is a Go CLI wrapped around the Kurtosis Go [client library][client-library-reference].
+The Kurtosis CLI is a Go CLI wrapped around the Kurtosis Go [SDK][sdk-reference].
 This section will go through the most common Kurtosis CLI commands and some useful tips on getting started.
 If you have not already done so, the CLI can be installed by following the instructions [here][installing-the-cli].

 :::tip